Arbitrators, mediators, and conciliators are usually lawyers or business professionals with expertise in a particular field.

 Arbitrators, mediators, and conciliators are usually lawyers, retired judges, or business professionals with expertise in a particular field, such as construction or insurance.
 They need to have knowledge of that industry and be able to relate well to people from different cultures and backgrounds.

-Although there are no state requirements for mediators working in private settings, mediators must typically meet specific training or experience standards to practice in state-funded or court-appointed mediation cases.
+Although there are no state requirements for mediators working in private settings, mediators typically must meet specific training or experience standards to practice in state-funded or court-appointed mediation cases.
 Qualifications and standards vary by state or by court.
-However, most states require mediators to complete a 40-hour basic course in mediation and a 20-hour advanced or specialized training course.
+However, most states require mediators to complete 20 to 40 hours of training courses.
+Some states require additional hours of training in a specialty area.

-Some states require mediators to work under the supervision of an experienced mediator for a certain amount of cases before becoming qualified.
+Some states also require mediators to work under the supervision of an experienced mediator for a certain number of cases before becoming qualified.